 MEXICO Though only a couple of hours away by plane, Mexico can sometimes seem a very foreign place for visitors.
 It’s important to keep in mind that things will be different – after all, that’s why you’re going on vacation – and that you shouldn’t expect things to run exactly as they do “back home.”
 Be assured that Mexico and Cozumel welcome visitors, and that you will be treated with warmth and friendly hospitality during your stay.
 Spanish is the main language spoken on Cozumel, though English is widely understood.
 It’s not necessary for you to speak Spanish, but if you try to communicate even just a few words in Spanish – such as gracias, por favor, adiós, etc. – you’ll find that your efforts are greatly appreciated.

 DOCUMENTATION – all visitors need a valid passport to travel to Mexico; no vaccinations are required.
 Non-U.S./Canadian/Western European citizens may need a visa (check with a Mexican consulate for specific requirements).
 Be sure that you are carrying correct documentation – you will not be able to board your airplane without it.
+Minors traveling with only one parent no longer need a notarized letter of permission from the absent parent.

 FLIGHT INFO Airlines sometimes make last minute changes to flight itineraries.
 For this reason & for your own peace of mind, it is VERY IMPORTANT that check your flight times on the airline’s website, or call the airline or us to reconfirm your flight times and flight numbers in each direction.
 International flights require check-in at least 2 hours prior to departure.
 If you are flying directly to Cozumel from a US gateway, you will be able to check your luggage all the way to the island.
 If Cancun is your first entry point into Mexico you will retrieve your luggage and clear immigration & customs in Cancun.
 There’s a ferry between Playa del Carmen (30 miles south of Cancun) and Cozumel, which leaves every hour or so from 5:00 am through 10:00 pm (about $10 per person).
 Take the ADO Bus (about $10 each way) from the airport to Playa del Carmen (also departs hourly, more or less).
 The ferry pier is down the hill and across the square from the bus station (you can buy tickets for the ferry at a small booth next to the pier).
 Ask us to send instructions and times, if you need that info.